-Traditionally the context for introductory biology labs is the exploration of a biological concept (metabolism, cell division etc.) which from the student’s perspective can be quite abstract.
-In inquiry-based labs it is instead observations and questions, which are sometimes centered on issues that are relevant to students’ personal or civic lives that initiate and set the context for the lab exploration.
-This is because research in science education has revealed that students are more engaged in their own learning when there is an initial context which is centered on student interests and experiences.
-In inquiry-based labs, students also practice making critical decisions about hypotheses, predictions and the design/execution of the experiment.
-This “student-centered”, rather than solely “concept-centered” focus fosters deeper student interest and investment in the outcomes, and helps students to more fully appreciate the creative aspects of science and understand how design decisions can influence the validity of their findings.
+Traditionally, the context for introductory biology labs is the exploration of a biological concept (metabolism, cell division, etc.), which from the student’s perspective can be quite abstract.
+In inquiry-based labs, it is instead observations and questions, which are sometimes centered on issues that are relevant to students’ personal or civic lives, that initiate and set the context for lab exploration.
+This is because research in science education has revealed that students are more engaged in their own learning when there is an initial context centered on student interests and experiences.
+In inquiry-based labs, students also practice making critical decisions about hypotheses, predictions, and the design and execution of the experiment.
+This “student-centered” focus—rather than solely a “concept-centered” focus—fosters deeper student interest and investment in the outcomes, and helps students to more fully appreciate the creative aspects of science and understand how design decisions can influence the validity of their findings.

-The Discovering Biological Science labs, developed by Dr. John Peters and Dr. Brian Scholtens weave together a series of labs which explore important introductory biology concepts, while providing students with experiences that lead them to understand and appreciate the collaborative, creative and dynamic nature of scientific.
+The Discovering Biological Science labs, developed by Dr. John Peters and Dr. Brian Scholtens, weave together a series of labs that explore important introductory biology concepts while providing students with experiences that lead them to understand and appreciate the collaborative, creative, and dynamic nature of science.
 There are two different introductory biology lab manuals that can be adopted as is, or instructors can select individual labs for building a customized lab solution.
-The series of inquiry-based biology labs are suitable for both majors and non-majors courses and are available for preview and adoption through Hayden-McNeil of Macmillan Learning.
+The series of inquiry-based biology labs are suitable for both major and non-major courses and are available for preview and adoption through Hayden-McNeil of Macmillan Learning.

 Discovering Biological Science 1 Lab Manual Experiments

-- Exploring Osmosis & Diffusion - This lab begins by exposing students to people who died from hyponatremia (excessive water consumption) and has students testing hypotheses about water and solute movement across simulated cell membranes (dialysis tubing) to understand and devise proper treatments for a person experiencing hyponatremia.
+Exploring Osmosis and Diffusion—This case-based lab begins by exposing students to people who died from hyponatremia (excessive water consumption) and has students testing hypotheses about water and solute movement across simulated cell membranes (dialysis tubing) to understand and devise proper treatments for a person experiencing hyponatremia.

-- Exploring Metabolic Diversity in Plants: Independent Team Projects - This multi-week lab has students proposing, designing, conducting, writing, and presenting a scientific research project related to factors they hypothesize may be influencing plant metabolism.
+- Exploring Metabolic Diversity in Plants: Independent Team Projects—This multi-week lab has students proposing, designing, conducting, writing, and presenting a scientific research project related to factors they hypothesize may influence plant metabolism.

-- Exploring the Genetics of Eye Color in Fruit Flies (Drosophila melanogaster) - This multi-week guided-inquiry has students establish fly cultures, conduct crosses and extract eye pigments to understand the genetics and molecular biology of how eye color determined in fruit flies.
+- Exploring the Genetics of Eye Color in Fruit Flies (Drosophila melanogaster)—This multi-week guided-inquiry has students establish fly cultures, conduct crosses and extract eye pigments to test hypotheses about the genetics and molecular biology of how eye color determined in fruit flies.

-- Lost in Timbuktu: A Case Study-based Inquiry - This case‐based inquiry has students using genetic concepts and simulated DNA profiling to resolve a dispute among three couples whose children were potentially placed with the wrong family after birth.
+- Lost in Timbuktu: A Case Study-based Inquiry—This case-based inquiry has students using genetic concepts and simulated DNA profiling to resolve a dispute among three couples whose children were potentially placed with the wrong family after birth.
 A biology major’s version of the lab has students simulating the DNA profiling analysis using plasmid DNA.
 The non-major’s version uses scientific stains and dyes to simulate the DNA profiling analysis.

 Discovering Biological Science 2 Lab Manual Experiments

-- Exploring the Evolutionary Genetics of Sickle Cell Anemia— This uses the popular SimBio® Sickle Cell Anemia lab contextualizes abstract evolutionary genetics concepts to a classic case of how malaria influences the prevalence of sickle-cell anemia in humans.
+- Exploring the Evolutionary Genetics of Sickle Cell Anemia— This uses the popular SimBio® Sickle Cell Alleles computer simulation software.
+The lab contextualizes abstract evolutionary genetics concepts to a classic case of how malaria influences the prevalence of sickle-cell anemia in humans.
 The student instructions for this lab have been modified in DBS I to make this exploration more inquiry-based.

-- Adaptations: Thermoregulation in Butterflies - This lab has students constructing models of a species of butterfly to test alternative hypotheses regarding thermoregulatory adaptations.
+- Adaptations: Thermoregulation in Butterflies— This lab has students constructing models of butterflies to test alternative hypotheses regarding thermoregulatory adaptations.

-- Independent Team Projects Labs – This lab has teams honing their scientific process skills by conceiving of, developing, and executing an investigation of their own design.
-Compared to the other independent projects lab we developed, this lab affords students more flexibility in terms of the topic they are interested in exploring as students can explore questions related to prior lab explorations
+- Independent Team Projects Labs— This lab has teams honing their scientific process skills by conceiving of, developing, and executing an investigation of their own design.
+Compared to the independent projects lab we developed in DBS I, this lab affords students more flexibility in terms of the topic they are interested in exploring as students can explore questions related to prior lab explorations

-- Exploring the Salt Marsh Ecosystem - This field-based lab takes students out into a salt marsh ecosystem to explore the biological diversity and physical factors that make up the marsh ecosystem, and to discover the essential ecosystem services of estuaries.
+- Exploring the Salt Marsh Ecosystem— This field-based lab takes students out into a salt marsh ecosystem to explore the biological diversity and physical factors that characterize the marsh ecosystem, and to discover the essential ecosystem services of provided by the marsh ecosystem.

-- SimPredator-Prey: Exploring the Ecology of Invasive Species - In this case study based lab begins at a public hearing in which several proposals are being put forth by various stakeholders to control the spread of this invasive species of fish.
-The case then leads students to explore the effect of an invasive species and the implications of using biocontrol agents through a fun, hands‐on simulation.
+- SimPredator-Prey: Exploring the Ecology of Invasive Species— Species- This case study-based lab begins at a public hearing in which several proposals are being put forth by various stakeholders to control the spread of this invasive species of fish.
+The case then leads students to explore the effect of an invasive species and the implications of using biocontrol agents through a fun, hands-on predator-prey simulation.

 About the Authors:

-To learn more about these inquiry- based biology labs, please click on link for “contact us” and complete the form.
+To learn more about these inquiry-based biology labs, please click on the “contact us” link and complete the form.
 A Hayden-McNeil representative will be in touch to discuss your unique program needs.

 See a sampling of Biology Content available for your custom project